-Data on educational attainment were derived from answers to Question 11 on the 2016 ACS, which was asked of all respondents.
+Data on educational attainment were derived from answers to Question 11 on the 2022 ACS, which was asked of all respondents.
 Educational attainment data are tabulated for people 18 years old and over.
 Respondents are classified according to the highest degree or the highest level of school completed.
 The question included instructions for persons currently enrolled in school to report the level of the previous grade attended or the highest degree received.

 The educational attainment question included a response category that allowed people to report completing the 12th grade without receiving a high school diploma.
 Respondents who received a regular high school diploma and did not attend college were instructed to report "Regular high school diploma."
 Respondents who received the equivalent of a high school diploma (for example, passed the test of General Educational Development (G.E.D.)), and did not attend college, were instructed to report "GED or alternative credential."
 "Some college" is in two categories: "Some college credit, but less than 1 year of college credit" and "1 or more years of college credit, no degree."
 The category "Associate's degree" included people whose highest degree is an associate's degree, which generally requires 2 years of college level work and is either in an occupational program that prepares them for a specific occupation, or an academic program primarily in the arts and sciences.
 The course work may or may not be transferable to a bachelor's degree.
 Master's degrees include the traditional MA and MS degrees and field-specific degrees, such as MSW, MEd, MBA, MLS, and MEng.
-Instructions included in the respondent instruction guide for mailout/mailback respondents only provided the following examples of professional school degrees: medicine, dentistry, chiropractic, optometry, osteopathic medicine, pharmacy, podiatry, veterinary medicine, law, and theology.
+Professional school degrees may include those in medicine, dentistry, chiropractic, optometry, osteopathic medicine, pharmacy, podiatry, veterinary medicine, law, and theology.
 The order in which degrees were listed suggested that doctorate degrees were "higher" than professional school degrees, which were "higher" than master's degrees.
 If more than one box was filled, the response was edited to the highest level or degree reported.

-The instructions further specified that schooling completed in foreign or ungraded school systems should be reported as the equivalent level of schooling in the regular American system.
+Help text available to people responding by Internet and through personal interviews were instructed that schooling completed in foreign or ungraded school systems should be reported as the equivalent level of schooling in the regular American system.
 The instructions specified that certificates or diplomas for training in specific trades or from vocational, technical or business schools were not to be reported.
 Honorary degrees awarded for a respondent's accomplishments were not to be reported.